 Overnight in the Oak Island area and learn of the treasure hunters that have ventured to Nova Scotia for hundreds of years before heading to Prince Edward Island for a two-night stay.
 The red cliffs, white beaches, gently sloping sand dunes and green fields of Canada’s smallest province awaits!

 The red cliffs, white beaches, gently sloping sand dunes and green fields await you.
-Canada's smallest province is a quaint place of natural beauty and rich history so sit back and enjoy the ride along Prince Edward Island's alluring coastal scenery.
+Canada’s smallest province is a quaint place of natural beauty and rich history, on this tour enjoy the ride along Prince Edward Island’s alluring coastal scenery.

 The Lighthouse Route follows Nova Scotia's South Shore, where the past is a part of everyday life.
 You'll find it along quiet country roads where ox teams still haul lumber, and coastal villages where fishermen still row wooden dories out to sea.
 View over twenty lighthouses, from the dramatic beauty of the famous lighthouse at Peggy's Cove to Yarmouth's towering Cape Forchu light.